CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Tutorials/02_MappingData01.md

 ![Attribute](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MappingData01/27_PrintComp3.png)

 Finally use one of the export options circled in blue above to save the map composition as an image file, PDF, or SVG.

+* Make this map composition your own – experiment with changing colors, and symbol sizes and the locations of the text and scale bars.
+The aim is to create a design that you are pleased with, that is clear, and follows cartographic conventions.

 ![Attribute](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MappingData01/Mapping_WorldPopulation.png)